-First, we characterized the typical deviations from the three assumptions that define ideal SR-CD data (see the "Introduction").
-These deviations were quantified for 71 reference proteins of the SP175 set (assembled by Lees et al. (2006)) through scaling errors and non-SS contributions of their measured CD spectra (collectively referred to as CD deviations), as well as through SS deviations between their structural model and estimated correct structure (see "Experimental errors").
+First, we characterized the typical deviations from the three assumptions that define ideal SR-CD data (Section 1).
+These deviations were quantified for 71 reference proteins of the SP175 set [7] through scaling errors and non-SS contributions of their measured CD spectra (collectively referred to as CD deviations), as well as through SS deviations between their structural model and estimated correct structure (Section 2.1).

-Figure 2a shows the distribution of the scaling factors $\alpha_j$ , i.e. the ratios of assumed and correct protein concentrations, that compensate for estimated scaling errors in the SR-CD spectra.
+Figure 2A shows the distribution of the scaling factors $\alpha_j$ , i.e. the ratios of assumed and correct protein concentrations, that compensate for estimated scaling errors in the SR-CD spectra.
 As expected from random errors due to measurement uncertainty, the distribution of the $\alpha_j$ values is close to normal, with a mean of 0.87 and a standard deviation (SD) of 0.25.
-The SD also agrees well with the typical uncertainty reported for protein concentration measurements reported by Hunziker et al. (1999), and by Gill and Von Hippel (1989).
+The SD also agrees well with the typical uncertainty reported for protein concentration measurements [8, 4].
 The fact that the mean value is smaller than unity is likely due to protein adsorption at the cell surface during the CD measurements, effectively decreasing the actual concentration in the bulk.

-Figure 2b shows the SS deviations $\Delta SS_j$ , calculated as an average over predictions from four different SESCA basis sets (discussed in "Experimental errors").
+Figure 2B shows the SS deviations $\Delta SS_j$ , calculated as an average over predictions from four different SESCA basis sets (Section 2.1).
 These are also close to be normally distributed, with a mean of 0.14 and a SD of 0.05.
-These SS deviations between the reference

-Fig. 2 Estimated error distribution in the SP175 reference set.
-Histograms show the binned distribution of estimated intensity scaling factors due to incorrect normalization (a) and non-SS contributions (c) of the measured CD spectra in the reference set, as well as the fraction of mis-classified amino acids in the reference structures (b) and noise-to-signal ratios (d) of the predicted CD spectra caused by the above three factors.
-Solid lines indicate expected occurrences assuming Gaussian fits, truncated to positive values for c and d.
-The turquoise and magenta symbols in panel B show the distribution of SS deviations estimated using only the DS-dT and DS5-4 basis sets with three and six basis spectra, respectively (the black distribution is an average over four basis sets).
-The blue and red symbols in panel c show non-SS contributions for the $\alpha$ -helical and $\beta$ + coil sub-populations of SP175, respectively structures and the SS composition derived from the measured CD spectra are larger than the 10% expected from comparing X-ray structures and NMR structures of the same protein by Manavalan and Johnson (1985).
+These SS deviations between the reference structures and the SS composition derived from the measured CD spectra are larger than the 10% expected from comparing X-ray structures and NMR structures of the the same protein [9].
 Note, however, that expected 10% deviation is based on a classification of only three SS classes, whereas the four SESCA basis sets have three to six SS classes.
-The mean SS deviation over all reference proteins computed for individual basis sets increases monotonically with the number of SS classes from 7% for three SS classes (magenta) to 19% for six SS classes (cyan), which may explain the obtained larger average deviations.
-However, we also note that the uncertainty of the estimated correct SS compositions derived from the CD spectra (see "Experimental errors") may also contribute to the obtained SS deviations.
+The mean SS deviation over all reference proteins computed for individual basis sets increases monotonically with the number of SS classes from 7% for three SS classes (magenta) to 19% for six SS classes(cyan), which may explain the obtained larger average deviations.
+However, we also note that the uncertainty of the estimated correct SS compositions derived from the CD spectra (Section 2.1) may also contribute to the obtained SS deviations.

-Figure 2c shows the distribution of non-SS contributions $\Delta[\theta]{j}^{0}$ , estimated from the difference between the SS contribution derived from deconvolution and the (re-scaled) measured spectrum (see "Experimental errors").
-Clearly, a truncated Gaussian fit (black line) expected from a random positive deviation does not describe this distribution well.
+Figure 2C shows the distribution of non-SS contributions $d[\theta]j^0$ , estimated from the difference between the SS contribution derived from deconvolution and the (re-scaled) measured spectrum (see Section 2.1).
+Clearly, the Gaussian fit (black line) does not describe this distribution well.
 For about half of the reference CD spectra, the non-SS contributions are smaller than 20% of the CD signal intensity, consistent with the assumption that, for these cases, the signal is dominated by the SS contributions.
 However, for the rest of the proteins, larger non-SS contributions of up to 60% are seen, with one outlier close to 80%.
 We note that non-SS contributions tend to be smaller for $\alpha$ -helical proteins (blue symbols) than for $\beta$ -sheet and Coil proteins, due to the stronger CD signal of $\alpha$ -helices.
-Further, due to the fitting procedure used to estimate the correct SS compositions, the histogram in Fig. 2c rather underestimates the actual deviations.
+Further, due to the fitting procedure used to estimate the correct SS compositions, the histogram in Figure 2C rather underestimates the actual deviations.
 These findings render the question of how the non-SS contributions affect the interpretation of CD spectra particularly relevant.
 We will address this question further below.